ROvACC/docs/training/DELIVERY.md

 <p style="color:green;">LROP_APP: Released, on runway heading, climb 4000 ft

-Notes: since the aircraft takes off from Otopeni and flies to Baneasa, an airport located in the same TMA and at a very short distance, an SID cannot be assigned.
+Notes: since the aircraft takes off from Otopeni and flies to Baneasa, an airport located in the same TMA and at a very short distance, a SID cannot be assigned.
 In this case, the DEL controller coordinates with LROP_APP (Bucharest Approach) the take-off instructions which, later, the DEL controller will include in the clearance of the aircraft.

 If the APP or ACC unit is not online, this coordination will not take place, and the pilot will receive instructions from the DEL Controller as follows: